 Problem Description – This SRS provides a complete description of all the functions and constraints of the Placement Cell Module.
 It can be accessed by the students, Placement Chairman and Placement Officer.
 This software provides the facility to the organization to make the placement process fully software oriented and thus decrease the burden on people involved in the process.

-This document is intended for Placement officer and other faculties that are involved in the placement process and also for the software developers to understand their basic requirements that are supposed to be fulfilled by the software.
+This document is intended for The Placement officer and other faculties that are involved in the placement process and also for the software developers to understand their basic requirements that are supposed to be fulfilled by the software.
 Students can also refer to this document to meticulously understand their requirements, responsibilities and scope of their actions.

 STUDENT